antonisstathis/MilitaryServicesDocs/BackEndDocs/JwtUtil.md

 method is called each time a request is sent to the server and only if it calls this method  filterChain.doFilter(request, response); it proceeds to the corresponding block in the controller.
 In order to reach this line of code and proceed with the endpoint it has to validate the request and pass all the checks (check if token is tampered or expired and roles).
-The PreAuthorize annotation is applied to all endpoints and the basic role is soldier and for the saveNewServices and deleteServices endpoints only the next level authority which is the commander can have access and add or delete services.
+The PreAuthorize annotation is applied to all endpoints and the basic role is soldier and for the saveNewServices and deleteServices endpoints only the next level authority which is the commander can have access to add or delete services.
 In case the username (the pk of the table user) is tampered i will detect it in this block as the private key is not known and the attacker can not produce a valid token that will match the one produced in the server.